duckietown/dt-kvstore/README.md

 # KVStore Node

-This node implements a **file-based key–value store** backed by DTPS (Duckietown Publish/Subscribe).
+This node implements a **file-based key–value store** backed by DTPS (Duckietown Postal Service).
 It watches a directory on disk (`/data/config`), automatically creates adapters for any matching files (generic/plain, YAML, or JSON), and exposes corresponding DTPS topics so that other components can read or update those files at runtime.
 In addition, it provides two RPC endpoints:

 * **`define`**: create or update a file at a given key with a given value (YAML format by default).
 * **`drop`**: remove a file (and its associated DTPS topic).